Julien Bayou: Professional career

-After his studies, he worked at the Ministry of National Education and as a consultant for Unesco.
+After his studies, he worked at the Ministry of National Education and as a consultant for UNESCO.
 From 2005 to 2008, he was project manager for Africa within Coordination SUD (the French coordination of international solidarity NGOs).
 In 2008, he left the NGO to set up a "communication and mobilization consultancy" cooperative with his friend and partner Lionel Primault.

 In 2013, he was in charge of campaigns for Avaaz, an NGO which mobilizes on various international issues, such as climate change, human rights, corruption and poverty.
 It is in this context that he takes part in the campaign to liberate the young Sevil Sevimli, a Franco-Turkish student imprisoned in Turkey for having participated in a concert.

 In 2022, he leads the Green coalition into the Nouvelle Union Populaire Ecologique et Sociale ("NUPES") in the French parliamentary elections.
-He wins his seat representing the 5th constituency of Paris and is then elected as co-president of the green parlimentary group in the National Assembly.
+He wins his seat representing the 5th constituency of Paris and is then elected as co-president of the green parliamentary group in the National Assembly.

+As a lawyer, he notably works to ensure the educational rights of children with disabilities are respected.
+Bayou represents an environmental association and obtained a court order requiring TotalEnergies to dismantle its LNG terminal in Le Havre.